History of slavery in Michigan: New France (1534–1763)

 When the French came to present-day Michigan, they had slaves and encouraged native people to trade enslaved people.
 Most of slaves in present-day Michigan resided in Detroit or at the trading post at the Straits of Mackinac, later on Mackinac Island.
 Slavery was practiced in Detroit since its founding in 1701.
 The settlement included Fort Ponchartrain, a government trade store on the Detroit River, and ribbon farms.

-In 1709, the King of France issued a decree for the Raudot Ordinance of 1709, which legalized slavery.
+New France issued the Raudot Ordinance of 1709, which legalized slavery in the colony.
 Both the French citizens and their slaves were Roman Catholics in New France.
 Louis XV's ordinance of 1724 (Code Noir) required that slaves were to be educated and baptized.
 They had designated godparents who were free.
 The enslaved people's major life events—from birth through death—occurred within the auspices of the church.
 The role of the church meant that slaveholders did not have absolute dominion over their bondservants.
-One quarter of Detroit's residents owned slaves in 1750.

 Fur traders used enslaved Native Americans and African Americans to operate boats, handle furs, grow food, cook, and clean.
 About 25% of Detroit's populations were enslaved workers, but they produced one half of the town's primary products: beef, oats, and wheat.
 Fur traders who lived in the wilderness took Native American enslaved women as partners and companions, some of whom became interpreters or paid subordinant traders.
 Some farmers owned and worked alongside their slaves or hired men.

-John Askin, an 18th-century fur trader owned eight enslaved people.
-One of them, an Odawa woman named Monette, gave birth to three of Askin's children.
+As an example, John Askin, an 18th-century fur trader owned eight enslaved people; one of them, an Odawa woman named Monette, gave birth to three of Askin's children.

 British American colony (1763–1787)

-Enslaved African Americans were also brought to Detroit by British settlers, some of them came from slave markets in New York.
+Enslaved blacks were brought to Detroit by British settlers; some of them came from slave markets in New York.
 Native Americans raided European settlements to preserve Native American territorial lands.
-They captured African Americans bondservants.
-Native tribes often traveled with military soldiers and some officers owned slaves.
-There were 73 slaves in Detroit in 1773, nine years later the number grew to 170.
+During these raids, they captured black bondservants.
+Native tribes often traveled with military soldiers, and some officers owned slaves.

-Free and enslaved Blacks were recruited to fight during the American Revolutionary War, and the enslaved men were freed in return.
+There were 73 slaves in Detroit in 1773; by 1782 the number had grown to 170.
+Free and enslaved blacks were recruited to fight during the American Revolutionary War, and the enslaved men were freed in return.
 Blacks received veteran's benefits.
 Two Black Loyalists of Butler's Rangers gained their freedom and received land grants near Detroit.